Aavild/NewTerminal/README.md

 ## Dev

-Note that lib is left empty on purpose as the game DLLs are considered intellectual property.
+Note that src/lib doesn't exist on purpose as the game DLLs are considered intellectual property.

-Please find the needed DLLs on your own in your LethalCompany folder at `\Lethal Company\Lethal Company_Data\Managed` and insert them in the lib folder.
+Please find the needed DLLs on your own in your LethalCompany folder at `\Lethal Company\Lethal Company_Data\Managed` and insert them in a new src/lib folder.

-Then either run `dotnet build` -> dll produced in Release folder.
+Then either run `dotnet build -o ../Release && rm ../Release/NewTerminal.deps.json` -> dll produced in Release folder.

-or `dotnet build -p:BuildInPlugin=true` -> dll produced in Lethal Company folder.
+or `dotnet build -o "..\..\..\..\Program Files (x86)\Steam\steamapps\common\Lethal Company\BepInEx\plugins" && rm "..\..\..\..\Program Files (x86)\Steam\steamapps\common\Lethal Company\BepInEx\plugins"` -> dll produced in Lethal Company folder.

+src/.run are Rider run profiles